backstage/backstage/docs/features/software-templates/writing-custom-actions.md

 Try to keep names consistent for both your own custom actions, and any actions contributed to open source.
 We've found that a separation of `:` and using a verb as the last part of the name works well.
 We follow `provider:entity:verb` or as close to this as possible for our built in actions.
 For example, `github:actions:create` or `github:repo:create`.

-Also feel free to use your company name to namespace them if you prefer too, for example `acme:file:create`.
+Also feel free to use your company name to namespace them if you prefer too, for example `acme:file:create` like above.

 Prefer to use `camelCase` over `snake-case` for these actions if possible, which leads to better reading and writing of template entity definitions.